ziadhorat/Plex-Spot/README.md

 ## Notes
 - If you use a reverse proxy, you will require websocket support/enabled.
+- Only tested with Movie/TV/Music Libraries.

 ## TODO
 - ARM Support
-- Make favicon configurable
+- Make favicon configurable via env var (with default)
-- Make page title in status bar to same as title.
+- Set Browser page title to env var.
+- JF/Emby Support?

 ## Contributing
 Feel free to submit issues or pull requests.
 Contributions are welcome!